yottajunaid/Master-Darknet/README.md

 ## 📘 What is Master-Darknet?

-**Master-Darknet** is a long-term, evolving documentation project that explores the **technical, historical, philosophical, and ethical foundations** of the Deep Web, Dark Web, and anonymity networks.
+**Master-Darknet** is a long-term, evolving documentation project that explores the **practical, technical, historical, philosophical, and ethical foundations** of the Deep Web, Dark Web, and anonymity networks.

 This repository is being built as a **master-level knowledge base**, combining: